-The online curriculum and instruction master's degree is perfect for educators in all settings, including elementary and secondary private schools, charter schools and homeschools, as well as various educational institutions.
-Excelling and growing in your career as an educational administrator requires a mix of classroom experience, focus, passion and drive - and, of course, education.
-A master's degree may increase your pay in many states and gives you a competitive advantage for advancing your career.
+The online MEd in Curriculum and Instruction is perfect for educators in all settings, including elementary and secondary public and private schools, charter schools and homeschools.
+Excelling and growing in your career as an educational administrator requires a mix of classroom experience, focus, passion, drive and, of course, education.

-Demand for instructional coordinators will continue to grow as schools focus on the effectiveness of educators and curriculum evaluation and improvement.
-In fact, employment is expected to increase 7 percent through 2024.* Jobs for special education teachers are projected to increase 6 percent through 2024.**
+Demand for special education teachers will continue to grow as schools focus on the effectiveness of educators and curriculum evaluation and improvement.
+The U.S. Bureau of Labor Statistics projects 8 percent growth through 2026.*

 The online curriculum and instruction master's degree with a special education concentration is designed for K-12 educators who are leading in the area of curriculum and instruction.
 The program includes 12 courses, three of which are focused on special education.